Potable Water Billing

 “With a traditional fixed network, we would have needed one individual to maintain the network.
 That, and the additional equipment and capital expense to deploy and maintain gateways, is eliminated with a cellular solution.
 The dollars spoke,” said Roy Bicknell, water superintendent for the City of Hermiston.

-As a result, the City of Hermiston moved forward with the Badger Meter BEACON® Advanced Metering Analytics (AMA) managed solution with ORION Cellular LTE endpoints and the EyeOnWater® consumer engagement tool that includes smartphone and tablet apps.
+As a result, the City of Hermiston moved forward with the Badger Meter BEACON® Software as a Service (SaaS) managed solution with ORION Cellular LTE endpoints and the EyeOnWater® consumer engagement tool that includes smartphone and tablet apps.

 After selecting a solution from Badger Meter in spring 2017, Bicknell and his team put out a competitive bid for an installation provider and ultimately selected National Meter & Automation, a Badger Meter distributor and installation provider.